Building multi-platform documentation with DocC

 Once the archive is generated, the lane runs find

-to find the (now guaranteed only) documentation archive in Derived Data and moves it to the local Docs
+to find the documentation archive within Derived Data and moves it to the local Docs

 folder.

-You can specify a custom derived data folder when generating the archive, which could make this step not needed.
+You can specify a custom derived data folder, which could make this step obsolete.
 I could however not get this to work with external dependencies, which were located in the global Derived Data folder, which caused the build to fail.

 Step 2: Generate documentation archives for all platforms

-To generate documentation archives for all supported platform, let’s add a second lane called docc
+To generate documentation archives for all platform, let’s add a second lane called docc

 :